yawnston/querycat/lang_tests.md

     Else if statement is `UNION`:
         ...
     // TODO: are we going to have `INTERSECTION`?
+SPARQL doesn't have it -> we don't need the clause in MMQL, as for generating queries then we can use joins+selection for now, but it is more efficient to generate intersection
-SPARQL doesn't have it Else if statement is `MINUS`:
+    Else if statement is `MINUS`:
         ...
     Else: